 This comment suggests that gold is not the optimal choice of material for switching, but that its use is selected for its freedom from oxidisation in unsealed switches.
 Since keyboard switches are also found in non-keyboard applications, manufacturers found it advantageous to offer materials and configurations beyond that of simple terminal and teleprinter keyboards.
 For example, although logic circuits are switched at low voltage, there are situations where higher voltages need to be switched, and the choice of contact material depends in part on the intended operating load.
 With M8 and M9, Cherry offered a choice of contact shape and material, with both gold and silver alloys on offer.
 The silver-palladium alloy contacts of Cherry M82 and M92 permitted an increase in maximum switching voltage to 60 V, up from the 28 V of the gold alloy contacts of M81 and M93 (all at a maximum current of 100 mA).

-The following material selection chart was given in Cherry Switches & Keyboards Catalog C-73 (page 33).
-It indicates that gold alloy crosspoint contacts are suitable for switching loads up to 30 V and up to 100 mA.
+The following material selection chart was given in a 1968 advertisement for Cherry’s gold crosspoint contact switches in January 1969; this advertisement (listed on the Cherry S31 Series page) covered series E31, E53, E63 and S31 switches, of which only S31 was used in keyboards.
+The same chart was later used in the Cherry Switches & Keyboards Catalog C-73.
+The chart indicates that gold alloy crosspoint contacts are suitable for switching loads up to 30 V and up to 100 mA.
 For higher voltages, silver is indicated, and for higher currents, one is advised to consult Cherry’s factory.
-Cherry also notes:
+Cherry also noted:

 “This chart is intended only as a general guide.
 Application of information with respect to electrical and mechanical life requirements and type of actuation may require deviation from suggested contact materials.”